GianmarcoDonnesi/InteractiveComputerGraphics-Portfolio/README.md

 This repository is organized as follows:

 - `/Project1_ComposingImages`: this folder contains the first project, which focuses on implementing an alpha compositing function for raster images using JavaScript.
+- `/Project2_Transformations`: this folder contains the second project, which focuses on implementing a UAV simulation design using transformation functions in JavaScript .